 Add salad oil to a pot and fry the garlic over the heat.

-When the smell comes out, add the onions, carrots, celery, a pinch of salt, bay leave and sauté well.
+When the smell comes out, add the onions, carrots, celery, a pinch of salt, bay leaves and sauté well.

 Add green chilies, corianders and cardamom and sauté.